-To demonstrate the ability of our language grounding system to execute spatiotemporal commands, we deploy the same system without modification at the task planning level on a quadruped robot Spot [44] in an indoor and an outdoor environment.
-They contain nine and five objects, respectively, with multiple objects and landmarks that have similar textual or visual features, e.g., tables, couches, buildings, dumpsters, and cars.
+To demonstrate Lang2LTL-2's ability to inform an automated planner and enable the execution of spatiotemporal commands, we deploy the same system without modification at the task planning level on a quadruped robot Spot [44] in an indoor and outdoor environment.
+These environments contain nine and five objects, respectively, with multiple objects and landmarks that have similar textual or visual features, e.g., tables, couches, buildings, dumpsters, and cars.

 We use Spot's GraphNav software to build a semantic map of the environment and capture images of landmarks and objects of interest.
+We only use the image modality for indoor experiments.
 For the outdoor environment, we additionally download textual descriptions of landmarks in the region from OpenStreetMap [41].
-We only use images for indoor experiments.
-Given a grounded LTL task specification output by our language grounding system, we use the AP-MDP planner [12] to produce a sequence of actions that traverse the semantic map.
-We execute 50 semantically diverse spatiotemporal natural language commands on the physical robot.
-With the formal safety guarantee offered by AP-MDP planner for LTL task specification, the robot is able to abort the execution, if a given task is infeasible.
-Please see supplementary materials for the complete list of commands.
+Given a grounded LTL task specification output by our language grounding system Lang2LTL-2, we use the AP-MDP planner [12] to produce a sequence of locations through the semantic map and Spot's onboard motion planner to move between two locations.
+We executed 50 semantically diverse spatiotemporal natural language commands on the physical robot.
+With the formal safety guarantee offered by LTL and the AP-MDP planner, the robot was able to abort the execution when a given task was infeasible.
+Please see the supplementary materials for the list of all the language commands.